KlapkovGV/skin-lesion-classification-scratchcnn-tl-gradcam/README.md

 | **Weighted Avg** | 0.26 | 0.51 | 0.35 | 2583 |

 ## 9. Gradient-weighted Class Activation Mapping

+I was genuinely fascinated when I discovered that heatmaps could be overlaid onto images to visualize where a neural network focuses its attention.
+This technique provides valuable insights into model interpretability, revealing the network examines clinically relevant regions or irrelevant artifacts.

+Initially, I attempted to implement Grad-CAM algorithm with assistance from an LLM.
+However, this generated code worked only for the Scratch CNN and consistently failed for MobileNetV2 and EfficientNetB0.
+I throughly investigated the network internals - examining layer names, architectures, and tensor shapes - but the issues remained unresolved.
+The problem appeared to lie in how images were being propagated through the different model architectures.

+I developed three separate visualization functions tailored to each model's architecture:

+For MobileNetV2, the program retrives the first batch from the test dataset and extracts a maximum of 6 images along with their labels, subsequently converting the data into numpy arrays.
+The `activation_map` function connects to an intermediate layer of the network (`out_relu`) to capture its outputm which reveal which regions of the image most strongly activate the neurons in that layer.
+For visualization, a 2 x 6 grid is created, where the top row displays the original images with their true labels, and the bottom row shows the images overlaid with an activation heatmap.
+The activation map is resized to 224 x 224 and applied using `jet` color scheme with 50% transparency.
+The resulting heatmap clearly demonstrates the specific areas the model focuses on whem making a decision: red zones indicate high activation and important features, while blue zones represent areas of low significance.

+The visualization process for EfficientNetB0 follows the same structure as for MobileNetV0.
+The key difference lies in the model and target layer: here, the `activation_map` function extracts activations from the `top_activation` layer of EfficientNetB0, which corresponds to a high-level convolutional layer before the final classification head.

+For the scratch-built CNN, the visualization employs Grad-CAM, a more advanced technique compared to simple activation map.
+The `make_gradcam` function computes gradients of the model's output with respect to the activation of a target convolutional layer (`conv2d_6`), then weights these activations by their corresponding gradients to highlight region that most strongly influence the prediction.

 ### Scratch CNN